tamberg/fhnw-idb/data-transport/README.md

 --- from Wikipedia

-To transfer the data, a communication channel must be established betwenn the "Connected device" and a "Cloud Backend".
+To transfer the data, a communication channel must be established between the "Connected device" and a "Cloud Backend".

 We will use examples of data transport technologies to find out: